Xetnus/blog/_posts/2022-01-27-locating-spokane-a-demonstration.md

 ![](/blog/images/2022-01-27-Spokane_WA_US.jpg)

 If you've opened [OSM Finder](https://osm-finder.netlify.app/) recently, you might recognize it as the site's new placeholder image.
-This image is full of information that would normally make it trivial to geolocate its origin using traditional techniques.
+This image is full of information that would normally make it trivial to geolocate using traditional techniques.
 Still, it's nearly a perfect image to demonstrate the capabilities of OSM Finder.

-There are several specific items of interest that we'll be covering in this article and future articles.
+There are several specific items of interest that we'll be covering in this and future articles.

 ![](/blog/images/2022-01-27-highlighted.jpg)